zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 orchestrator for you, which executes each pipeline step in a separate pod, streams the logs of all pods to your terminal, and even supports CRON job scheduling.
-Moreover, we have even added a new Kubernetes metadata store that you can use with the orchestrator to save your ML metadata in a fresh MySQL database automatically deployed within your Kubernetes cluster.

 Now, why would we want to orchestrate ML workflows natively in Kubernetes in the first place when ZenML already integrates with